zvxzdx/runeforge-wiki-ru/specific-guide/skin-fixes/broken-textures.md

 ![ltmao_unpack.png](/user-pictures/moga/ltmao_unpack.png =x400)

 ## 2. Locate texture files and convert DDS to TEX
-> If your DDS file's X and Y dimensions aren't both multiples of 4 before converting to tex, their created TEX file will appear blank or whited out in game.
-See Step 4 of the second section of this guide, **(No LtMAO)** to fix this.
-{.is-info}

-1. First, you can delete any alternate low settings textures, beginning with `4x_` or `2x_` because TEX doesn't need alternative files to display lower resolutions.
+1. First, you can delete alternate files, ie., files beginning with `4x_` or `2x_` because TEX doesn't need alternate files to display at lower texture settings.
 2. Convert each DDS file to TEX by right clicking it, selecting `LtMAO` then click `Ritoddstex: Convert To TEX`.
 3. After you convert your files to TEX, you can delete any remaining DDS files.
 If LtMAO gives any errors like `Unsupported DDS format`, try converting to PNG using the same context menu, back to DDS, and finally to TEX.
 You can delete your remaining PNG files alongside the DDS files.
 4. If theres a folder labeled `particles`, you need to convert DDS files there as well.